Audi A4 Dashboard Lights and Engine Warning Symbols

 Brake warning light

 Red circle containing a red exclamation mark – If this light illuminates whilst driving, it either indicates that the parking brake is engaged or that there is a fault within the braking system.
+For further information, see why is the brake light on in my car?

 Tyre Pressure Warning Light

 Tyre containing yellow exclamation point – Tyre pressures should be corrected as soon as possible if the pressure is too low.
 See tyre legal limit for information on having too high and too low pressure in tyres.
 If this symbol flashes for around 1 minute and remains illuminated, it signifies a fault within the system.
+If you are experiencing problems, see tyre pressure warning light keeps coming on.

 Engine oil pressure